Fonat (Alendronate Sodium)

 No, Fonat is not addictive.
 It’s a bisphosphonate medication that works by helping to rebuild and strengthen bones.

 Do not stop taking Fonat or change the dosage without first checking with your doctor.
-Fonat can only treat osteoporosis by helping prevent further bone loss and continuing to rebuild bone if you take it consistently every week.
+Fonat can only treat osteoporosis and help prevent further bone loss if you take it consistently every week as prescribed.

 Tell your doctor if you drink alcohol.
 Excessive regular drinking may increase your risk of developing osteoporosis, and your doctor may advise you to reduce your alcohol consumption.

 Skip the missed tablet and take one tablet the following morning after you remember.
-Never take two tablets on the same day to make up for a missed dose.
-Continue with your regular weekly schedule on your chosen day.
+Do not take two tablets on the same day to make up for the missed dose.
+Continue with your regular weekly schedule.

-Staying upright (sitting, standing, or walking) for at least 30 minutes after taking Fonat helps ensure the tablet reaches your stomach quickly and reduces the risk of irritation or burning of the food pipe (esophagus).
+Staying upright for at least 30 minutes after taking Fonat helps ensure the tablet reaches your stomach quickly and reduces the potential for irritation or burning of your food pipe (esophagus).

 Important Disclaimer